Citrisoft-Inc/zm-store-manager/README.md

 Generation of location strings is decoupled from the backend storage in order to facilitate alternate schemes for the same protocol.
 For example, Amazon recommends a key naming scheme which is inefficient on compatible S3 implementations like Hitatchi's HS3 API.

-### com.synacor.zimbra.store.location.DefaultLocationFactory
+### com.citrisoft.zimbra.store.location.DefaultLocationFactory

 A general purpose implementation that constructs a key from a random integer, the account ID, and the item id of the new blob.

-### com.synacor.zimbra.store.location.PathLocationFactory
+### com.citrisoft.zimbra.store.location.PathLocationFactory

 A reference implementation for use with the FileBackend that builds a path from a prefix, the account id, and the item id of the new blob.

-### com.synacor.zimbra.store.location.RandomLocationFactory
+### com.citrisoft.zimbra.store.location.RandomLocationFactory

 A reference implementation for use with object stores that simply returns a hex encoded 128-bit random integer.

-### com.synacor.zimbra.store.location.HcpLocationFactory
+### com.citrisoft.zimbra.store.location.HcpLocationFactory

 An implementation that constructs keys optimized for the Hitatchi Content Platform.
 A base key is constructed using the account id, item id and current timestamp, and then prefixed with a two level path based on a djb2 hash of the base key.
 This ensures that mailbox objects are evenly distributed among the content node databases.